 Why this chapter matters for UPSC: World population geography is tested in both Prelims (MCQs on density, most/least populated regions) and Mains GS1 (distribution patterns, DTM, population explosion).
 The chapter also provides the comparative global backdrop for India's own population questions, which appear in both GS1 and GS2.
 Understanding why 90% of humanity lives on 10% of the world's land is a geography question that intersects with economics, history, and environment.

-Contemporary hook: As of 2023, world population crossed 8 billion.
+Contemporary hook: World population crossed 8 billion in November 2022 and stood at ~8.2 billion in 2025 (UN WPP 2024).
 The 1 billion to 8 billion journey took less than 200 years — a demographic explosion unprecedented in human history.
 Yet fertility is falling in most regions, and several countries face depopulation.
 The future trajectory of population is one of the most consequential geographic questions of our time.

 PART 1 — Quick Reference Tables